 For Applicants not selected to continue in the review process, Texas BioAlliance is available to work with the Applicant on a potential resubmission of the application in a later funding cycle.
 Such assistance could include a review of the comments from the CPRIT Reviewers and engagement of experts to assist the Applicant in addressing these comments.
-If experts are engaged by Texas BioAlliance for an Applicant currently based outside of Texas, the out-of-pocket costs incurred by Texas BioAlliance for such assistance is the responsibility of the CPRIT Applicant; however, these costs are waived if the Company relocates to Texas.
+If experts are engaged by Texas BioAlliance, the out of pocket costs incurred by Texas BioAlliance for such assistance is the responsibility of the CPRIT Applicant; however, these costs are waived if the Company relocates to Texas.